Publicizing a Town-Wide

 everybody that might want to attend (i) knows about your TWYS and (ii)

 a blank information page.
-This will be a list of
+The information page will be a list of

 participants at a bare minimum.
-It may include a map, a narrative for
+It may also include a map, a narrative for

-each yard sale, etc; but it will be empty for now.
+each yard sale, etc, but those are optional.
+The information page will be empty for now.
 You need to create

 empty page first for a couple of reasons. (a) to be sure you know how